matt2005/AlarmSim/README.md

 AlarmSim
 ========

-# Hold ups
+# Problem

-I tried getting a working alrm howver after 5 attempts i gave up for a bit after feeling deflated and it felt like i was the only person in the world doing this.

---2019
-Get another alarm, hopefully this one will work so i can proceed further
+Audi TT mk1 alarm module failure due to corrosion casused by leaked battery.

 # Idea
-My idea is to use an ATTiny85 linked to a MCP2025.
+My idea is to use an ATTiny85 linked to a MCP2025 to replace the alarm module and possibly add additional intelligence and alerting via other methods (MQTT,SMS,Email, etc)
 ## Update
 Possibly use an esp8266/esp32 instead of attiny85